Question 1: How much will I be receiving from my Jim and Betty Dye Scholarship?

-Answer: The Foundation will notify the university of the Scholarship amount at the start of each semester.
+Answer: The Foundation will notify the university of the Scholarship amount prior to the start of each semester.
 Your Bursar bill should reflect this as a credit from an outside source.
-After the semester add/drop period has passed, the university will bill the Foundation for the Scholarship amount.

 Question 5: Do I need to send the Foundation a copy of my university tuition bill?

 Answer: No – The universities bill the Foundation directly for each Scholarship after the add/drop period.

 Question 6: Do I need to re-apply for my Scholarship?